tdwg/website/conferences/2024/oral-presentations/index.md

 - Upload of the final version of videos and slides to be presented live (in-person or streaming) by 19 August 2024.
 - If you are late uploading your slides, please contact your session moderator and [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org) to let them know.

+{:id="tip-update-file"}
+### How to update your file without changing the URL or file name

+If you decide to update your presentation file (.pptx, .pdf, .mp4) after the initial upload, the easiest way to do this _without_ destroying the link to the file or the file name is to replace the file in the following manner:
+- Find your original file (file name may have been changed slightly by the conference organizers; do not change it)
+- Right click on the file name and from the pop-up menu, choose "File information"
+- You should then choose the option to "Manage versions"
+- Click `Upload new version` and do so
+- You can delete older versions after uploading your current version.

 ## Presenting your talk

 - Practice your presentation and timing so as not to exceed 10 minutes.